crate/crate-howtos/docs/performance/inserts/methods.rst

 because parsing is more expensive.
 The query looks nicer for humans though.

 The only problem is that the structure of the insert statement is variable on the number of rows to insert.
-So, if you are inserting a variable number of rows, you have to prepare the SQL statement using some form of string concatenation each time.
+If you are inserting a variable number of rows, you have to prepare the SQL statement using some form of string concatenation each time.

 Query string parameter substitution is recommended over string concatenation, and so the ``UNNEST`` method is recommended over the multiple value expressions